 - Is packed with energy and thrives on vigorous exercise and athletic activities

 - In the right hands, is a loyal, aristocratic gentleman of great presence and character

 - Is watchful with strangers, so makes a keen watchdog (with a booming bark)

 A Weimaraner may be right for you.

 - Rowdiness and exuberant jumping, especially when young or not exercised enough

-- "Separation anxiety" (massive destructiveness and barking) when left alone too much
+- Massive destructiveness and barking when left alone too much or bored

 - Suspiciousness or skittishness toward strangers when not socialized enough

 - A strong-willed mind of his own, requiring a confident owner who can take charge

 A Weimaraner may not be right for you.